accert-dev/ACCERT/docs/source/reference/table/ABR1000tables.rst

    - **fun_unit**: algorithm function output unit
    - **variables**: variables used in the algorithm
    - **account**: account associated with the cost element
-   - **algno**: algorithm number in the algorithm table
+   - **algno**: legacy algorithm identifier
    - **updated**: updated status of the cost element, 0 for unchanged and 1 for updated, note that the default value should always be 0

 .. csv-table:: [ABR1000 Cost Element Table]
    :header-rows: 1
-   :file: ../../../../tutorial/ref_tables/ABR1000_cost_element.csv
+   :file: ../../../../tutorial/accert/ref_tables/ABR1000_cost_element.csv
    :widths: auto
    :class: normal-table

 ABR1000 Variable Table
 ----------------------
 This table contains the variable information for the ABR1000 model.
 All variables are needed to be calculated by the algorithm.
-Some variables are connected to the algorithm table through the `var_alg` column, which links each variable to a specific algorithm.
+Some variables are connected to the Python algorithm registry through the `var_alg` column, which links each variable to a specific algorithm.
 The table is also connected to itself through the `v_linked` and `var_needed` column, which links each variable to a superior variable and the variables needed to calculate it.

 The table includes the following columns: